Tesco Equal Pay Claim

 Thousands of Tesco store workers have joined Equal Pay Now to bring a legal claim against the company.
-Their demand is clear.
+Their demand is clear: the hourly paid work in stores is equal to the hourly paid work in distribution centres.
 They want to be treated fairly.
-This means being paid a wage that would put them on an equal footing with their colleagues in other parts of the business.
-The Tesco Equal Pay Claim will ensure that every store worker is paid equally and fairly.
+This means they want their wage to be equal to that enjoyed by their colleagues in distribution centres.

 Men and women on shop floors across Britain do a challenging job and work long hours.
 They interact with customers throughout their shifts, which is a key part of their supermarket’s success.

 Despite this, they are paid less than their co-workers in warehouse and distribution centres, whose roles are wrongly deemed to be more taxing.

-If we succeed in bringing a claim against Tesco, store workers at Tesco and other leading supermarkets will get a well-deserved and long overdue pay rise.
+If we succeed in bringing a claim against Tesco, store workers at Tesco will get a well-deserved and long-overdue pay rise.
 They will also likely receive compensation, which could amount to up to six years of back pay.
 Find out more below about how to join our rapidly growing movement for fair treatment.

 - Has been paid by the hour.